-Brightline is the only privately managed intercity passenger railroad in America.
-In March of 2012 All Aboard Florida was first conceived by Florida East Coast Industries, which is a land development company based in the state of Florida that belongs to Fortress Investment Group.
-Construction started in November14 and the route opened for revenue service in January 2018, first between Fort Lauderdale and West Palm Beach; then Miami to Fort Lauderdale segment began revenue service may of that year.
-Infill stations at Aventura and Boca Raton opened later that December, while the West Palm Beach to Orlando segment began revenue service in September 2023.
-More stops are being scheduled on the route
+Brightline remains the only privately operated intercity passenger railroad in the United States.
+The service originated in March 2012 under the name All Aboard Florida, a project conceived by Florida East Coast Industries, a subsidiary of Fortress Investment Group.
+Construction began in November 2014, and operations launched in stages — first between Fort Lauderdale and West Palm Beach in January 2018, then Miami to Fort Lauderdale in May 2018.
+Additional infill stations at Aventura and Boca Raton opened in December 2022, and the West Palm Beach–Orlando segment commenced revenue service in September 2023.

 Also read: Construction of the Brightline West high speed California to Las Vegas rail to begin